Tauhait/telco-customer-churn/README.md

 ✅ Gets the customer data in a request
 ✅ Invokes predict_simple to score the customer
 ✅ Responds with the probability of churn in JSON
+✅ Packaged the app with Docker and deployed using AWS Elastic Beanstalk

 • Assigns the /predict route to the predict function
 • Gets the content of the request in JSON